-Much of the summer has been spent restoring the Old Willow hedge that runs through the middle of West Hill between the meadow & the forest.
+The last couple of weeks have been spent working on the Old Willow hedge that runs through the middle of West Hill between the meadow & the forest.

 Collapsed Willow trees along forest edge

 Annabel removing some of the low branches

 A slightly clearer view